COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer

-Sanhita Basu et al. \cite{b12} gave a new concept called domain extension transfer learning (DETL) with pre-trained deep convolutional neural network on a related large chest X-Ray dataset.
-We can conclude that the fundamental idea for most current methods are based on multi convolutional neural network and transfer learning from large dataset.
-Special attention should be paid to the truth that Transformer methods have outperform convolutional neural network in some datasets of different scenes recently.
-Swin Transformer\cite{b13} and Transformer in Transformer\cite{b14 } are successful works to adapt Transformer from language to vision and achieved the state of the art in different tasks, but we haven't seen a lot of application in chest X-ray images classification and COVID-19 detection.
+Sanhita Basu et al. \cite{b12} gave a new concept called domain extension transfer learning (DETL) with the pre-trained deep convolutional neural network on a related large chest X-Ray dataset.
+We can conclude that the fundamental idea for most current methods is based on multi-convolutional neural networks and transfer learning from a large dataset.
+Special attention should be paid to the fact that Transformer methods have recently outperformed convolutional neural networks in some datasets of different scenes.
+Swin Transformer\cite{b13} and Transformer in Transformer\cite{b14 } are successful works in adapting Transformer from language to vision and achieved state-of-the-art in different tasks.
+Still, we haven't seen a lot of applications in chest X-ray image classification and COVID-19 detection.
 This paper is a technical report in Chest XR COVID-19 Detection Challenge\cite{b140 }, a part of Ethics and Explainability for Responsible Data Science (EE-RDS) conference.
-We combined Swin-transformer and Transformer in Transformer to classify chest X-ray images as three classes as COVID-19, Pneumonia and Normal (healthy) on the dataset offered by the challenge organizer and achieved 0.9475 accuracy on test set.
+We combine Swin-transformer and Transformer in Transformer to classify chest X-ray images into three classes, COVID-19, Pneumonia, and Normal (healthy), on the dataset offered by the challenge organizers and achieve 0.9475 accuracies on the test set.